misje/opencti-wazuh-connector/docs/source/create_opencti_user.rst

    Role permissions overview for the *Connector* role

-We're not going to spend too much time understanding all the different permissions assigned to this role, as we trust OpenCTI to have given us all that is needed for a typical connector.
+We are not going to spend too much time understanding all the different permissions assigned to this role, as we trust OpenCTI to have given us all that is needed for a typical connector.
 If you need to assign permissions yourself, use this as a reference.